LuisAnalytics98/DataSalon_Replit/replit.md

 The frontend is built with React 18 and TypeScript, using Vite for a fast development experience.
 UI components leverage Shadcn/ui (New York style) built on Radix UI primitives, styled with Tailwind CSS for a utility-first approach.
 A premium dark luxury theme with gold accents, Playfair Display for headings, and Inter for body text defines the aesthetic.
 State management is handled by TanStack Query for server state and React Hook Form with Zod for form management.
 Wouter is used for client-side routing.
 The branding features a "Data Salon" logo with a golden armchair icon.

-The booking flow follows a multi-step wizard: client info, service selection, stylist selection, date/time selection, and final confirmation.
+The booking flow follows a multi-step wizard: client info (including name, email, phone, and birth date with enhanced calendar picker), service selection, professional selection, date/time selection, and final confirmation.
 The employee panel, accessible at `/employee`, offers a dynamic calendar view (react-big-calendar) for appointment management, with filtering, multiple view options, and Spanish localization, color-coded by status.

+**Note:** The application uses "Profesional" (Professional) terminology instead of "Estilista" (Stylist) throughout the UI for a more premium feel.

 ### Backend Architecture